mshakya/PiReT-OME/README.md

 PiReT uses biofinformatic tools that are already available in [bioconda](https://bioconda.github.io).
 Many of these dependencies (see below) are likely already available in your UNIX system.
 If all the dependencies are already installed in your system, there is no need of any further installations.

-We have also provided a script `bioconda_INSTALL.sh` that checks if the required dependencies are in your path and installsif its not (download binaries within the PiReT directory and adds the path to your `~/.bashrc` or `~/.bash_profile`) it.
+We have also provided a script `bioconda_INSTALL.sh` that checks if the required dependencies are in your path and installs if they are not found (download binaries within the PiReT directory and adds the path to your `~/.bashrc` or `~/.bash_profile`) it.
 You do not need to have sudo priviledges in your system to install these dependencies.

 ```
 ./bioconda_INSTALL.SH